|Learn how to improve parks and community facilities to improve quality of life.|

 - Facilities should be clean and well maintained.
 This makes them attractive and thereby encourages use.
 But it also encourages use by showing that the facility gets attention, and is therefore more likely to be safe and healthy, and to serve its purpose.
 Regular cleaning and maintenance also picks up real and potential problems, keeps the facility in good shape, and encourages users to take care of it.

 - Facilities should be marketed to potential users.
-Despite the negative feelings that the word often raises, marketing is important here.
-If it wants to attract people, a community facility has to let them know it exists and what it can offer.
+Marketing is important here; if a facility wants to attract people, people have to know it exists and what it offers.

 - Facilities should be as flexible as possible.
 The community’s needs and desires may change over time, and new ideas for a facility’s use may also arise tomorrow.
 Facilities should be designed to incorporate different kinds of spaces and activities –community gatherings, small meetings, folk dancing, lectures and classes, walking, picnicking, sports, etc. The more possibilities a park or facility can offer, the more it’s likely to be used and supported by a diverse group of community members.